top of page

 PROGRAM

-We meet at the Refuge Cezanne at 1,874 meters.
-This parking lot can be reached by car in the valley behind the village of Ailefroide.
-After a quick gear check, we begin the ascent to the Refuge des Ecrins.
-The route continues past the Refuge du Glacier Blanc and through the breathtaking landscape to our base camp for the night.
-We will reach the hut after about four hours.
+We meet at Refuge Cézanne at 1,874 metres.
+This car park is reached in the valley beyond the village of Ailefroide by car.
+After a short gear check, we begin the ascent to the Refuge des Écrins.
+The path passes the Refuge du Glacier Blanc and continues through impressive high-alpine terrain to our base for the night.
+After around four hours, we reach the hut.

-The next morning, we have an early breakfast at the hut.
-Afterwards, we set off into the dawn by the light of our headlamps.
-Across the Glacier Blanc, the trail initially continues flatly until it reaches the steep flank north of the summit.
-Through the flank, we find a path between the crevasses and reach the Breche Lory below the Dome de Neige.
-This is where the west ridge begins, the last section before the summit.
-Once at the top, we enjoy the view from the highest point of the Dauphiné and gaze down into this wildly rugged and breathtaking mountain range.
-Our descent follows the ascent route back to the parking lot at the Refuge Cézanne.
+The next morning, breakfast is served early at the hut.
+Afterwards, we set off by headlamp into the breaking day.
+Across the Glacier Blanc, the terrain is initially gentler before it steepens on the flank north of the summit.
+Between crevasse zones, we climb up to the Brèche Lory below the Dôme de Neige.
+Here begins the West Ridge, the final section before the summit.
+Once at the top, we enjoy the view from the highest point of the Dauphiné and look down over this wildly broken mountain group.
+The descent follows the ascent route back to the car park at Refuge Cézanne.

 Trennlinie_weiß.png